 Baby’s wake time does require a little bit of math and a lot of counting and keeping track.

-Wake time Recommendations By Age
+Wake Times By Age

 Baby wake times are shorter than you might think and are critical to your baby getting a good nap and better sleep at night.

-Following appropriate wake windows can make it easier for you to get your baby down to sleep, help her take a longer nap, help her sleep longer stretches at night, and eventually help her sleep through the night.
+Following appropriate wake times can make it easier for you to get your baby down to sleep, help her take a longer nap, help her sleep longer stretches at night, and eventually help her sleep through the night.

 And isn’t that the goal?
 Better sleep is why I was obsessed with wake time when my daughter was born.